harshabose/gradient_decent/README.md

 ```

 ### Secant Method Scaling
-- **Fact 1:**  As the gradient decent progress, there will come a point where the step taken eventually skips past the optimal value (assuming large enough step is provided).
-In such cases, most algorithms use back-tracking to reduce the step to find the next best point which will reduce the $f$ value.
+- **Fact 1:**  As the gradient descent progresses, there comes a point where the step taken eventually overshoots the optimal value (assuming a large enough step is provided).
+In such cases, most algorithms use back-tracking to reduce the step size to find the next best point to find the next best value which reduces the objective function $f$.

-- **Fact 2:**  When Fact 1 is met, there exists another point (lets call this mirror point), in the direction of current gradient, which is equal to current optimal value.
+- **Fact 2:**  When Fact 1 is met, there exists another point (let's call this the mirror point) in the direction of the current gradient that is equal to the current optimal value.

-When both facts are met, we can use secant method to find the mirror.
-This will give us an accurate scale of $\alpha$ relating derivative set and original equation set.
-Now, with the scaling known, we can assume that the minima might be located at the $\left(\alpha / 2\right)$ position in the direction of derivative vector.
-A mathematical representation is given below:
+When both facts are met, we can use the secant method to find the mirror point.
+This will give us an accurate scale of $\alpha$, relating the derivative set to the objective variables set.
+Now, with the scaling known, we can assume that the minimum might be located at a position $\left(\alpha / 2\right)$ in the direction of the derivative vector.
+A mathematical representation is provided below:

 ```math
 \begin{align}
 g(\alpha) = f(X + \alpha \nabla f) - f(X)